Microsoft Exchange Vulnerability TIME From Detection to Escalation: 20 MINUTES

 Pre-existing webshell is removed.

-MFA for VPN and Office 365 enabled.
+Multi-factor authentication (MFA) for VPN and Office 365 enabled.

 GPO to prevent enumeration created.